williameiji/signmeasong-frontend/README.md

 ## :gear: Functionalities

 - Add new songs
-- Reagir upvote or downvote
+- React upvote or downvote
 - Search more recommended
 - Receive a random song